-Learn everything about Chateau La Gaffeliere St. Emilion, Premier Grand Cru Classe B with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property, information on the vineyards and winemaking.
+Learn everything about Chateau La Gaffeliere St. Emilion, with wine tasting notes, and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Gaffeliere History, Overview

-The fifteenth century Bordeaux chateau of La Gaffeliere might not have always been a winery.
-In fact, the chateau could of been used for a completely different purpose.
+The fifteenth-century Bordeaux chateau of La Gaffeliere might not have always been a winery.
+In fact, the chateau could have been used for a completely different purpose.
 It is possible that the chateau might have been a gaffeliere.
 A gaffeliere is translated from ancient French to a leper colony.

-While parts of the estate date back to the 11th century, the beginnings of La Gaffeliere start with arrival of the Comte de Malet-Roquefort in the 17th century.
-They are responsible for the unique, Gothic styled chateau, that is easily visible from the main road leading to the Saint Emilion village.
+While parts of the estate date back to the 11th century, the true beginnings of La Gaffeliere as a winery started with the arrival of the Comte de Malet-Roquefort in the 17th century.
+They are responsible for the unique, Gothic-styled chateau that is easily visible from the main road leading to the Saint Emilion village.

 Under the Malet-Roquefort family, for a period of time, the estate was known as La Gaffeliere Naudes.
 Until 1961, the wines of La Gaffeliere Naudes were outstanding.
-For consumers seeking older Bordeaux, they can often be found at low prices in the marketplace.
-Eventually, the name of the estate changed and was shortened to just Chateau La Gaffeliere.
+For consumers seeking older Bordeaux, these can often be found at low prices in the marketplace.
+Eventually, the estate’s name changed and was shortened to just Chateau La Gaffeliere.